 10. Prom Makeup for Brown and Hazel Eyes

-Complement the chocolatey hues in your brown or hazel eyes with equally vibrant shades of chestnut, cocoa and topaz.
-These will deepen your eye colour and give a sultry, mysterious effect.
-Use black eyeliner on your top and bottom lash lines to emphasise the shape of your eyes, so it doesn’t get lost in the darker eyeshadows.
+Complement the chocolatey hues in your brown or hazel eyes with equally vibrant shades of chestnut, cocoa, and topaz.
+These will deepen your eye color and give a sultry, mysterious effect.
+Use black eyeliner on your top and bottom lash lines to emphasize the shape of your eyes, so it doesn’t get lost in the darker eyeshadows.
 Finally, balance this elegant after-dark look with a bold, graphic brow.